joshuacox/shorewall-cookbook/README.md

 ##Requirements

-~~This cookbook currently uses the `yumrepo` module to install the EPEL repository, and is therefore CentOS-specific.~~   This should now work on debian as well
+~~This cookbook currently uses the `yumrepo` module to install the EPEL repository, and is therefore CentOS-specific.~~   This should now work on Debian based distros as well

 The library functions anticipate a network topology in which a cluster of servers have interconnects over a "private" network which is sufficiently insecure that a firewall is appropriate to control connections from that subnet.
 (This particularly applies to services such as memcached which expect security to handled at a different layer).
 However, the module is expected to remain useful in other scenarios as well.

-Capabilities
+##Capabilities

 Creates pretty Shorewall configuration files intended to be aesthetically comparable to hand-written ones.